nikitavoloboev/data/macOS/apps/trello.md

 # [Trello](https://trello.com)

-I use the app a lot to track various ongoing things I have in my life.

-I share many boards I have [publicly](../../sharing/my-trello.md).
+I once used it to manage projects before Notion came along.

-I assign myself to the cards I am working on now and filter to see only them by [pressing Q key](https://trello.com/shortcuts).
-I mark cards I want to work on next with `Next` tag.
+I like that you can assign yourself to the cards you are working on now and filter to see only assigned cards by [pressing Q key](https://trello.com/shortcuts).
+I also marked cards I want to work on next with `Next` tag.

-All of my boards are filtered to show only the cards I am assigned to.

 ## Notes